Autism and Age-Appropriate Interests

 Should we force age appropriate behavior?

 As far as age appropriate skills, I wouldn’t force my non-disabled child to perform tasks before he is ready, so why would I do it for Kevin?
-You can guide, you can encourage, you can challenge…but if a child doesn’t have skills, they don’t have skills.
+You can guide, you can encourage, and you can challenge.
+But if a child doesn’t have skills, they don’t have skills.
 You just teach and practice more.
 Taking away the toys and items that they do have success with, I don’t see how that is helpful.
 Just like I wouldn’t take away Brian’s beginning readers and force him to read War and Peace, why would I take away things that Kevin is not developmentally ready to part with?

 I suppose the case can be made that some kids do not have the ability to move past some topics and that they perseverate and that we cannot expect them to do this on their own.
 I still do not expect Kevin to do it on his own.
 I still will encourage him and challenge him, but at the same time allow him to enjoy what he loves.